Skip to Main Content

 • Memory problems

-Risk factors and causes of germ cell tumors of the brain and spinal cord
+The cause for most germ cell tumors of the brain and spinal cord is unknown.

-Diagnosis of germ cell tumors of the brain and spinal cord
+Tests to diagnose germ cell tumors of the brain and spinal cord include:

 • Blood and urine tests